MUYANGGUO/6242/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE) file for details
+This project is licensed under the GPL_3.0 License - see the [LICENSE.md](/LICENSE) file for details

 ## Acknowledgments